Minnesota Musing: My Experiences Eating Bugs and Weeds

-It interests me to some day try some different types of food.
-As I recall, I have read books that proclaim people eating grasshoppers with honey.
-These people, as I believe, put raw grasshoppers in their mouth.
+It interests me to someday try many different types of food.
+As I recall, I have read books that proclaimed people eat grasshoppers with honey.
+These people, as I believe, put raw grasshoppers in their mouths.
 Now, I'm leery of doing that, since those grasshoppers spit out a brown substance when you pick them up.
 We used to call it tobacco juice when I was a kid, some 40 years ago.

 So, for me to even consider eating a grasshopper, I would need to cook it somehow.
-Somewhere, online, someone was talking about the pros and cons of eating grasshopper and there are things that they carry when they are raw.
-I'd have to look up what it was.
-Cooking them was safer, apparently.
+Somewhere online, someone was talking about the pros and cons of eating grasshoppers.
+Apparently, there are things that they carry when they are raw.
+I'd have to look up what they were.
+Cooking them is safer, apparently.

 The flavor of a red ant is sour.
-Now, way back when, I had eaten that ant and then, six years later, was telling someone about the experience, and being a daring kid, 11 years old, I picked up yet another red ant and popped it in my mouth.
+Way back when, I ate that ant.
+Then, six years later, I was telling someone about the experience, and being a daring kid of 11 years, I picked up yet another red ant and popped it in my mouth.

 Do Red Ants and Black Ants Taste Different?

-I recall, in my fifth year on this earth, that a bee tried to enter my mouth on its own free will, buzzing in front of my open, screaming mouth, until my father swooshed it away with some sort of paper object.
-Probably the newspaper.
+I recall, in my fifth year on this earth, that a bee tried to enter my mouth on its own free will, buzzing around until my father swooshed it away with some sort of paper object—probably the newspaper.

 Aren't bees supposed to be tasty?
 Or, is the hype of eating fried bees just hype?
-One of those exclusive things like trying a deep fried banana, or something, or deep fried macaroni and cheese?
+Is it like one of those exclusive things like trying a deep-fried banana or deep-fried macaroni and cheese?

 I'm truly not sure where my motivation is.
 I picked a bunch of weeds the other day in my garden and of course, when I looked up a description of them, I was greeted by pages and pages of text exclaiming what virtues they possessed.

 I did pick some weeds, and two things happened.
-I threw them in a bucket, but, got inspired to do some sort of comical picture of a line of weeds being forced to walk out of my garden.
-Me, standing by the edge of the garden, with a firm look on my face, and pointing 'out' of the garden.
+I threw them in a bucket but got inspired to do some sort of comical picture of a line of weeds being forced to walk out of my garden.
+The picture included me standing by the edge of the garden with a firm look on my face and pointing "out" of the garden.

-I also mused about a picture of my same garden, with about twenty rabbits laying on the ground next to it, their bellies so full of whatever they were munching on, and miserable because they ate too much.
+I also mused about a picture of my same garden with about twenty rabbits laying on the ground next to it, their bellies so full of whatever they were munching o and miserable because they ate too much.
 Hard to feel sorry for them in situations like that.
 Those rabbits did it to themselves!

-Some Facts or Opinions that I Will Share Now
+Some Facts and Opinions That I Will Share Now

-Fact Number 2: Purslane is supposed to be full of omega-3, that wonder drug that cures pain and inflammation.
+- Fact Number 2: Purslane is supposed to be full of omega-3, that wonder drug that cures pain and inflammation.
 If it weren't for the fact that I have read that it has a diuretic effect and causes diarrhea, I would try it.
-I have seen recipes for salads, and pickled leaves, but not brave enough to try it.
+I have seen recipes for salads and pickled leaves but have not been brave enough to try it.

-Fact Number Three: One year I planted a Meclun Mix of lettuce.
-The only problem that I found was that, although I got a lot of odd looking plants, like the package promised, the weeds in my garden look strangely similar, and I don't think it's safe to start chewing on just anything in the garden.
+- Fact Number 3: One year, I planted a Meclun Mix of lettuce.
+The only problem that I found was that, although I got a lot of odd-looking plants like the package promised, the weeds in my garden looked strangely similar, and I don't think it's safe to start chewing on just anything in the garden.
 Do you know what I mean?

-Opinion Number One: I have a problem with planting certain colors of tomatoes as well.
-We like to eat the red tomatoes, but there are some varieties of tomatoes that turn bright yellow, or blackish/maroon when they are ripe.
-Tomatoes, to me, are one of those items that unless it smells okay and looks okay, I have a hard time putting it in my mouth.
+- Opinion: I have a problem with planting certain colors of tomatoes as well.
+We like to eat red tomatoes, but there are some varieties of tomatoes that turn bright yellow or blackish/maroon when they are ripe.
+Tomatoes, to me, are one of those items that, unless it smells okay and looks okay, I have a hard time putting it in my mouth.
 Red tomatoes that aren't rotten are delicious.
-Food poisoning from a rotten tomato is horrible, and the worst of it, is that you don't know how a tomato tastes until you put it in your mouth.
-Then, it's too late.
+Food poisoning from a rotten tomato is horrible, and the worst of it is that you don't know how a tomato tastes until you put it in your mouth.
+By then, it's too late.